 Message content can only ever be modified by the original author.

 Any message visible to an organization owner or administrator can be deleted at any time by that administrator.

-See Configuring message editing and deletion for more details.
+See Restrict message editing and deletion for more details.

 Users and bots

 Owners and administrators have the ability to deactivate and reactivate other human and bot users, archive streams, add/remove administrator privileges, as well as change configuration for the organization.

 Being an organization administrator does not generally provide the ability to read other users’ private messages or messages sent to private streams to which the administrator is not subscribed.
 There are two exceptions: